 |This article is part of the CoalSwarm coverage of Canada.|

 Westshore Terminals is a coal export terminal located at Roberts Bank Superport, Delta British Columbia, 32 kilometres south of downtown Vancouver.
-It was built in 1970, and as of 2010 had capacity of 29 million tonnes per year.
 It is Canada’s largest coal export facility, surpassing the combined coal shipments of all other terminals in Canada.
-Westshore is also the largest single export coal terminal in all of North America, routinely shipping about 21 million tonnes of coal each year.
-U.S. Shipments reached a record 2 million tonnes in 2009.
+Westshore is also the largest single export coal terminal in all of North America.

 The Westshore Terminals Limited Partnership is owned by Westshore Terminals Investment Corporation, through its wholly-owned subsidiary Westshore Terminals Holdings Ltd. Westar Management Ltd. has a long-term, renewable contract to operate and manage the terminal.
 As of 2011 Canada was the world’s seventh-biggest coal exporter.